 Dr. Grant is an experienced educator, who has taught at the elementary, middle, high, community college, and college levels.
-She served as a high school assistant principal/coordinator at Nassau BOCES Regional Summer School as well as an administrative intern with building-level and district-level school administrators.
-During her career as a middle school teacher, she has served in many roles, including Building Equity Officer at the middle school and a member of the Excellence through Equity in Education Committee at the school district level.
+She served as a high school assistant principal/coordinator at Nassau BOCES Regional Summer School and an administrative intern with building-level and district-level school administrators.
+During her career as a middle school teacher, she has served in many roles, including Building Equity Officer and a member of the Excellence through Equity in Education Committee at the school district level.

 As an adjunct assistant professor of literacy education research classes at the graduate level, Dr. Grant instructed new and veteran teachers of core and non-core area subjects how to conduct action research.
-She was the faculty advisor of students’ action research studies, which were conducted in Long Island and New York City schools.
-Dr. Grant also mentored doctoral students in various programs, who were writing their dissertations.
+She was the faculty advisor of action research projects, which were conducted in Long Island and New York City schools.
+Dr. Grant has also informally mentored doctoral students.

 With an extensive knowledge about the experiences and needs of various groups of students, Dr. Grant has a proven track record of success as a multi-dimensional educator of students including English Language Learners/Multilingual Learners (ELLs/MLLs) who speak over 40 different languages, immigrant students who are not identified as ELLs/MLLs (including students from countries where English is the medium of instruction), students with different abilities, displaced students, students in military families, students with incarcerated parents, students of various religious backgrounds, and students with various gender identities.

-As an esteemed educator, Dr. Grant has served on several New York State English as a Second Language Achievement Test (NYSESLAT) committees at the invitation of the New York State Education Department and MetriTech, Inc. Dr. Grant has presented at local, national, and international linguistics and education research conferences.
-She presented at an SCL Biennial Conference in Jamaica, a Complicated Conversations Series workshop at Queens College (CUNY), an AERA Annual Meeting in New York City, and a WERA Focal Meeting in Japan.
+Dr. Grant engages in several professional organizations geared toward education research and equitable development.
+At the invitation of the New York Stated Education Department and MetriTech, Inc., she has served on several New York State English as a Second Language Achievement Test (NYSESLAT) committees.
+Dr. Grant has presented at local, national, and international linguistics and education research conferences.
+She presented at a SCL Biennial Conference in Jamaica, a Complicated Conversations Series workshop at Queens College (CUNY), an AERA Annual Meeting in New York City, and a WERA Focal Meeting in Japan.
 She also served as a session chair for the WERA 2019 Focal Meeting in Japan and a session chair for the 2021 AERA Virtual Annual Meeting.
 She has peer reviewed journal submissions for the Caribbean Journal of Education (CJE), and she has peer reviewed conference submissions for WERA and AERA.